taosdata/grafanaplugin/INSTALLATION.md

 for instructions on how to add a data source to Grafana.
 Note that, only users with the organization admin role can add data sources.

-## Compatiable with TDengine version
+## Compatible with TDengine version
 | TDengine grafana plugin version | major changes                                                                                                            | TDengine version |
 | :-----------------------------: | ------------------------------------------------------------------------------------------------------------------------ | :--------------: |
 |              4.0.0              | Compatible Grafana version changed from 7.5 to 8.0.                                                                      | 3.3.7.0 or later |